KurtWagner/zlinter/RULES.md

 ## `import_ordering`

-Enforces a consistent ordering of @import statements in Zig source files.
+Enforces a consistent ordering of `@import` declarations in Zig source files.

 Maintaining a standardized import order improves readability and reduces merge conflicts.